 pyepri.spectralspatial

 This module contains low-level operators related to spectral-spatial EPR imaging (projection, backprojection, projection-backprojection using Toeplitz kernels).
+Detailed mathematical definitions of the operators are provided in the Mathematical definitions section of the PyEPRI documentation.

 Functions